daniel1919-00/DominusApi/docs/docs/migrations.md

 }
 ```

-After you have your configuration class, in your `startup.php` file, make a new static function `public static function getMigrationsConfig(): MigrationsConfig` that we will use to override the default migrations config and return our newly created config class.
+After you have your configuration class, in your `startup.php` file, make a new static function `public static function getMigrationsStorage(): MigrationsStorage` that we will use to override the default migrations storage and return our custom storage.

 ``` php
 <?php